Chman/Typogenic/README.md

 **Typogenic** is an easy to use, fast and high-quality 3D text renderer with a very low memory footprint.

-Requires Unity 4.3+ and works with Unity Free.
+Requires Unity 4.3+, tested in Unity 5.5, and works with Unity Personal (Free).

 Instructions
 ------------